 4. Adds vibrancy to skin.

 Just as activated charcoal works at filtering water, it’s also fabulous for drawing impurities out of the skin, which makes for a great facial mask.
 Stern says it has an amazing ability to absorb chemicals, poisons, toxins, and even bacteria..
-Boscia Luminizing Black Mask ($28) and Dermatique Purifying Black Mask ($18) are great choices.
+Boscia Luminizing Black Mask ($28) is a great choice.

 5. Treats alcohol poisoning.